 The Page of Cups is a gentle, artistic, dreamer-type messenger.
 He brings with him announcements of good news and messages of new, serene beginnings.
 All dealings with this card are of a positive nature, and the answer it represents is yes.

-Keywords: tarot cards, tarot meanings, Page of Cups tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Page of Cups tarot card mean, reversed meaning

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content

 The Wheel of Fortune is one in all the maximum highly symbolic cards inside the deck, stuffed with symptoms that each have its personal meaning.
 At the center of the card, lies a giant wheel, protected in esoteric symbols.
 There are extraordinary creatures that surround the wheel; the angel, the eagle, the bull and the lion.
 They are related to 4 fixed symptoms within the zodiac - leo, taurus, scorpio and aquarius.
 These four animals also are representatives for the 4 evangelists in Christian traditions, which is perhaps the cause that they are all adorned with wings.

 The books that every of the creatures hold represents the Torah which communicates awareness and self-understanding.
 The snake shows the act of descending into fabric world.
 On the wheel itself, rides a sphinx that sits at the pinnacle, and what seems to be both a devil, or Anubis himself bobbing up at the bottom.
 These two Egyptian figures are consultant of both the knowledge of the gods and kings (in the case of the sphinx) and the underworld (Anubis).
 They are rotating forever, in a cycle, and suggests that as one comes up, the other goes down.